Saphir Taïder: Montreal Impact

 On 22 January 2018, Taïder signed a three-year deal at Major League Soccer (MLS) club Montreal Impact, starting with a two-year loan and the option of a fourth year.
 He joined as a Designated Player.
 He made his debut on 7 March as the season began with a 2–1 loss at fellow Canadians Vancouver Whitecaps FC in what was also the first match for Impact manager Rémi Garde.
 A month later, he received a straight red card in the 14th minute of a 4–0 loss at the New England Revolution for a foul on Luis Caicedo.
 He scored his first goal for the Impact on 28 April, albeit in a 4–1 defeat away to Atlanta United FC.

 On 21 November 2019, Montreal opted to make his move permanent.

 Al-Ain

 On 14 October 2020, signed with Al-Ain ahead of their inaugural season in the Saudi Professional League.

+Gulf United

+On 28 August 2024, signed with Gulf United.